Fatu’s story started out like so many of the girls we work with.

 Her parents were poor, and living in a rural Sierra Leone community.
 They wanted more for Fatu than they could offer her themselves, so they sent her to Freetown to live with her aunt.
 There she was able to be enrolled in school, and she thrived.
 She was in grade six at primary school and was just about to make the big move to high school.

 But tragedy struck.
 Fatu’s aunt passed away.
 With no other family in Freetown, she was forced to go back to her parents in their rural community.
-They were again confronted with the problem of how to provide for Fatu – they wanted her to have everything, but alone they couldn’t offer her anything.
+They were again confronted with the problem of how to provide for Fatu – they wanted her to have everything she needed, but alone they couldn’t offer her anything.

 As so often happens, early marriage was seen as a solution.
-And it’s not that Fatu’s parents had bad intentions – they simply couldn’t see another way they would be able to provide for Fatu, and so when a much older man in their community offered to marry Fatu, they saw it as their only option.
-They hoped that this man would mean financial security for Fatu that they would never be able to provide themselves.
+It wasn’t that Fatu’s parents had bad intentions – they simply couldn’t see another way they would be able to provide for Fatu.
+So when a much older man in their community offered to marry Fatu, they saw it as their only option.
+They hoped that this man would provide the financial security for Fatu that they would never be able to provide themselves.

-She was 14, only a child herself when she was forced into marriage.
-She fell pregnant with her first child, a baby girl – when she was just 15 years old.
+She was 14, only a child herself, when she was married – and by 15 she fell pregnant with her first child, a baby girl.

-Fatu’s life was no longer about being a girl, or a student.
-Instead she found herself taking on a role she didn’t want for herself – as a wife, as a homemaker, and now – as a mother.
+Fatu’s life was no longer about being a daughter or a student.
+Instead she found herself taking on a role she didn’t want for herself – as a wife, homemaker, and mother.